 The private collection of a well-organised person who loved to travel

-Men of learning are usually associated with absent-minded professors.
-This image is certainly not true for Jan Ackersdijck (1790-1861), Utrecht law professor.
+When thinking about scholars, often an image of the absent-minded professor springs to mind.
+This certainly does not apply to Jan Ackersdijck (1790-1861), Utrecht law professor.
 On the contrary: he was a man of extreme order and accuracy.
 He was also a man who loved to travel and these two factors resulted in a beautiful collection of maps, atlases and books, measuring forty linear metres.
-Moreover he meticuloulsy recorded his own life and career in diaries, letters, meeting documents and reports: a fantastic source for historical research.
+Moreover he meticuloulsy recorded his own life and career in diaries, letters, meeting documents and reports: fantastic sources for historical research.

 Jan Ackersdijck was born in 's Hertogenbosch, as the son of lawyer and regent Willem Cornelis Ackersdijck Jr (1760-1843).
 His father, Willem Cornelis Sr (1735-1794) was also a man of the law.
 Jan studied law too.
 He did so in Utrecht where he obtained his PhD in 1810.
 A little later he set up as lawyer in that same city.